lukso-network/docs/docs/learn/migrate/migrate-erc20-to-lsp7.md

 }
 ```

-To create an LSP7 token, we should instead import `LSP7DigitalAsset` from [@lukso/lsp7-contracts](https://www.npmjs.com/package/@lukso/lsp7-contracts) package, and replace it in the inheritance.
+To create an LSP7 token, we should instead import `LSP7DigitalAsset` from the [`@lukso/lsp7-contracts`](https://www.npmjs.com/package/@lukso/lsp7-contracts) package, and replace it in the inheritance.

 To deploy an `LSP7DigitalAsset` we can use the same [`constructor`](../../contracts/contracts/LSP7DigitalAsset/presets/LSP7Mintable.md#constructor) parameters. but we also need to specify 2 extra parameters (_explanations of params provided in the code comments below_).